ImranPanjwani/Todo-with-MEAN/README.md

 # Todo with MEAN
-A todo app using MEAN stack
+A todo app using MEAN stack.

 Only api is functional as of now.
 Front end is under development.